StevenRice99/COMP-4730-Project-1/readme.md

    6. --min - Minimum rescaling size of training data.
 Defaults to 0.
    7. --max - Maximum rescaling size of training data.
 Defaults to 0.
    8. -r, --rot - Maximum rotation of training data.
 Defaults to 0.
-6. Once done, the model('s) :
+6. Once done, the model:
    1. Will be saved with the name as it given in the "Models" folder.
    2. Architecture will be saved as a graph in the "Graphs" folder.
    3. Parameters and accuracy will be saved with the same model name in the "ModelParameters" folder.
    4. TensorBoard data will be saved in the "runs" folder.
    - Note if this run produced a worse accuracy than a previous run which had the same name, it will not be saved to preserve the best model.